jasone/sqlive/docs/docs.md

 6050
 ```

-With this command we instructed SQLive to send all the changes relative to the virtual view `negative_balance" to the file `/tmp/negative_balance`.
+With this command we instructed SQLive to send all the changes relative to the virtual view 'negative\_balance' to the file '/tmp/negative\_balance'.
 In return, SQLive gave us the session number "6050", which will be useful to retrieve the status of that connection.

 Let's have a look at the file: